Slevinski/slevinski.github.io/series/foundations/entries/language-without-sound/essay.md

 It means that human language is not reducible to sound, and that core linguistic organization can be reached through different embodied modalities.

-> The brain is waiting for language, not for one privileged sensory channel.
+> The brain can build language through more than one sensory pathway.

-The research-facing basis for this claim is developed in `Sutton SignWriting Language and Literacy Research: The Four Language Pathways`; here it serves as the conceptual starting point.
+The research-facing basis for this claim is developed in *Sutton SignWriting Language and Literacy Research: The Four Language Pathways*; here it serves as the conceptual starting point.

 A second claim follows: